DataDog/datadog-ci/src/commands/lambda/README.md

 datadog-ci lambda <command>
 ```

-### API
+Download the [Datadog CI][2].

-#### Configuration
+### Configuration

-Configuration is done via a json file, by default the tool load `datadog-ci.json` which can be overriden through the `--config` argument.
+Configuration is done using a JSON file.
+By default AWS Lambda loads `datadog-ci.json` which can be overriden through the `--config` argument.

-The configuration file structure is the following, all fields are optional:
+Use this configuration file structure:

 ```json
 {